MarioL-Tech/smart-charge/README.md

-﻿This project aims to make it possible to charge your e-car smarter.
+﻿This project aims to make it possible to charge your e-car in a smarter way.